Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

 In this section, we formulate the semiparametric modeling approach for different types of covariates.
-After introducing relevant notation in Section \ref{not}, we briefly review the three possible types of covariates, in each case providing the (non-penalized) likelihood (Sections \ref{indi}--\ref{inditv}).
+After introducing relevant notation in Section \ref{not}, we briefly describe the standard CJS model in Section \ref{cjs}.
+We then review the three possible types of covariates, in each case providing the (non-penalized) likelihood (Sections \ref{envi}--\ref{inditv}) of corresponding models.
 Finally, in Section \ref{npreg}, we discuss how to use the likelihood in concert with P-splines in order to implement a semiparametric approach in all three cases.